Thairo Estrada Preview, Player Props: Giants vs. Cubs

-Thairo Estrada -- with a slugging percentage of .293 in his past 10 games (including zero homers) -- will be in action for the San Francisco Giants versus the Chicago Cubs, with Kyle Hendricks on the mound, on September 5 at 7:40 PM ET.
+Thairo Estrada -- with a slugging percentage of .293 in his past 10 games (including no home runs) -- will be in action for the San Francisco Giants against the Chicago Cubs, with Jordan Wicks on the hill, on September 6 at 2:20 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Cubs.
+He had a hitless showing in his previous game (0-for-4) against the Cubs.

 Thairo Estrada Game Info & Props vs. the Cubs